 Celebrating our Traditions; A Living Tradition CIC 22nd November 2018

 Northeast England is home to a great tradition of Northumbrian music, from the fiddle and pipes tradition of the wild moors of Northumberland, to Victorian music halls of Tyneside and the protest songs of the pitmen poets of the Northumberland and Durham coalfield.

 But it is of course home to so much more!
 Successive waves of incomers have brought their own musical traditions, to entertain us and move us here in Northeast England.

-Come on 22nd November, to hear a celebration of all these musical traditions in this beautiful corner of England.
+Come on 22nd November, to hear a celebration of all these musical traditions, in this beautiful corner of England, organised by A Living Tradition.
 It should be a truly great night!